Kreativadelar/ZeroPi-distance-sensing-with-ultrasonic-sensor/Readme.md

 ZeroPi distance sensing with ultrasonic sensor, showing information on serial TFT screen.

-This is a small demonstartion project for the new ZeroPi control board from Makeblock.
+This is a small demonstration project for the new ZeroPi control board from Makeblock.

 [More information about ZeroPi can be found here](https://www.kickstarter.com/projects/1204283/zeropi-arduino-and-raspberry-pi-compatible-develop/description)